 - the annual interest rate amounts to 5%, this divided by 12 equals 0.004 (0,05/12) and this is our "r"

 Now, we can get on with the calculation:

 To make it easier, we will add 1 to the "r"

 In the next step we have to raise the "(1+r)" (in our example 1,004) to the power of "n" (in our example 240).
-It is best to use a calculator (put in the value to be raised, than press the xy button and enter the "n" value, press "=") or an excel sheet (use the POWER function: =power(number to be raised,power).
-The number in our case is: 2,607.
+It is best to use a calculator (put in the value to be raised, than press the xy button and enter the "n" value, then press "=") or an excel sheet (use the POWER function: =power(number to be raised,power).
+The number in our case is: 2.607.
 Now our equation would look like this: